Robert K. Tompkins

 Mr. Tompkins has developed a wide range of ethics and compliance programs for companies of all sizes.
 He assists contractors with compliance program assessments and evaluations, and advises management on best practices for developing, maintaining, and improving ethics and compliance programs.
 He also counsels clients on establishing internal processes and controls to handle reports of potential ethics and compliance violations.

 Mr. Tompkins guides clients through all aspects of the government contracting programs offered by the SBA such as the 8(a), HUBZone and Service-Disabled Veteran-Owned (SDVO) and Women-Owned Small Business Programs.
 He counsels government contractors on participation in SBA's 8(a) mentor-protégé program and in forming joint venture and teaming arrangements with other entities to effectively pursue complex government procurements.
 He has also helped several small businesses obtain 8(a) certification and establish themselves as 8(a) contractors.

 Mr. Tompkins' background also extends to federal grants and cooperative agreements.
-He counsels on compliance with Office of Management and Budget circulars, other regulations governing federal assistance agreements and developing compliance programs to meet the administrative and regulatory requirements that accompany the receipt of federal funds.
+He counsels on compliance with the regulations governing federal assistance agreements and developing compliance programs to meet the administrative and regulatory requirements that accompany the receipt of federal funds.
 Mr. Tompkins has successfully litigated bid protests involving application of the Federal Grant and Cooperative Agreement Act (FGCAA).

 - Washington and Lee University, J.D.